thecppzoo/thecppzoo.github.io/power-set-covariant-return-type-revisited.md

 ## Complete configuration classes, the introduction of the power set covariant return type template pattern idiom

 We've lost one thing from the original of passing each flag as a parameter, that each had to be specified.
-We should be able to recover that, to continue with the ongoing example, we need a way to reject at compilation time an attempt to create a `Font` with an incompletely specified `FontOptions`.
+We should be able to recover that.
+To continue with the ongoing example, we need a way to reject at compilation time an attempt to create a `Font` with an incompletely specified `FontOptions`.

 Conceivably we might use a compile-time value to indicate the flags set, but if we keep an eye toward generalizing this technique for types not boolean, in particular not suitable to be constructed at compilation time, the mix between a compile time value with non-compile time parts seems not promising.
 That leaves us with using a calculated type.

-We can extend the `FontOptions` with an integer template argument to serve as a set of flags, the ones set:
+We can extend the `FontOptions` with an integer template argument to serve as a set of flags, the ones set (FOI, f-ont o-ptions i-mplementation):

 ```c++
 template<unsigned FlagsSet> class FOI {